Rotation Differential Invariants of Images Generated by Two Fundamental Differential Operators: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we design two fundamental differential operators to generate homogeneous polynomials of image partial derivatives, which are absolute or relative invariant under 2D Euclidean, similarity and affine transforms.
-They are called as image differential invariants.
-When setting the degree of the polynomial and the order of image partial derivatives are less than or equal to $4$, we generate all Euclidean differential invariants and derive various independent sets of them.

-When using the derivatives of 2D Gaussian function to estimate image partial derivatives, we propose the relation between Euclidean differential invariants and Gaussian-Hermite moment invariants.
-Image classification and verification are carried out on some synthesized and real image databases.
-Based on the experimental results, we analyse the effect of various factors on the performance of Euclidean differential invariants in detail.
-Also, these differential invariants perform better than commonly used handcrafted image features in most cases.
+In this paper, we design two fundamental differential operators to automatically generate high-order rotation differential invariants of images, which can be expressed as homogeneous polynomials in image partial derivatives.
+We derive a series of explicit instances of homogeneous invariants and analysed the dependencies among them in detail.
+Image classification and verification were carried out on real image databases.
+Based on the experimental results, we analysed the influence of various factors on the performance of rotation differential invariants, and find these invariants performed better than commonly used image features in some cases.

-In the future, we plan to analyse the geometric meaning of higher order differential invariants and construct effective image handcrafted features based on them.
-In addition, the feature maps obtained by using Euclidean differential invariants in $DI^{IR}_{(4,3)}$ are shown in Fig.~\ref{fig:8} when $\sigma$, the standard deviation of 2D Gaussian function is set to $8$.
-Obviously, they extract abundant information about image local structure.
-We may be able to use them as inputs of convolutional neural networks to improve the accuracy of image classification and retrieval.
+In the future, we plan to analyse geometric meaning of high-order rotation differential invariants and construct more effective image features based on them.
+We also want to combine image differential invariants with convolutional neural networks to improve the accuracy of image classification or retrieval.